alttch/secureshare/README.md

 * **expires** set link expiration time (in seconds from now)
 * **fname** override file name
 * **sha256sum** ask server to check SHA256 sum of the received file

+### Deleting files / tokens

+Uploaded files and tokens can be deleted with DELETE HTTP method (requires valid key)

+Files can be also deleted by specifying *?c=delete* URL ending (requires URL knowledge only)

 ## Security